ASD-Blueprint/desktop.gov.au/blueprint/automation.md

 The process to enforce a Microsoft 365 Desired State Configuration (M365DSC) is broken into three (3) main parts:
 1. Configuration file development
-2. Certificate creation (optional)
+2. Certificate creation
 3. Configuration deployment

 If the second part is not completed then the the configuration file (MOF file) will contain credentials in <b>Clear Text</b>.
+Also the CertificateFile value within the Configurationdata.psd1 would require removal.

 #### Configuration file development